 ✔️ CSS is ready to go before user visits the page.

-This is a Beta feature - not recommended for Production
+This is a deprecated feature - not recommended for Production

 A quick way to use Tailwind from within the Siteglide Admin